Terms & Conditions

 - No need to re-join: Gold members never need to register/re-join.

 - No need to pay for missed weeks: Gold members never have to pay for missed weeks.

-- Post-pregnancy free Wellness Workshops: following pregnancy.
-Wellness Workshops are free to gold members until baby is 6 months old.
-Members can return to Wellness Workshops once the postnatal check-up has taken place.
+- Post-pregnancy free WW Workshops: following pregnancy.
+WW Workshops are free to gold members until baby is 6 months old.
+Members can return to WW Workshops once the postnatal check-up has taken place.

 Q. Can anyone become a gold member?

 A. Children and young people, and currently online only members cannot be awarded Gold Membership.

 Q. I still want my Online tools, how do I get access to these?

 A. Gold members can purchase 4 week bundle of digital codes at their workshop.